Jun P. Espina 10 min read

 Is it true that your kindness to others will always be rewarded?
 I don’t think so.
-We define kindness as the tendency of being forgiving or the “quality of being warmhearted and considerate and humane and sympathetic.”
-Compassion that’s expecting a reward or a reciprocal attitude from whom we tendered kindness is deceptive and manipulative.
-For kindness is to be nice to others, free of any ulterior motives at all.
-Someone has well said that: “It’s nice to be important, but it’s more important to be nice.”
+We define kindness as the tendency to be forgiving or the “quality of being warmhearted and considerate and humane and sympathetic.”

 A Man Reaps What He Sows

 There’s a story in the Bible where a particular woman built a room for the prophet Elisha (2 Kings 4:8-17).
 Pleased, Elisha prayed that the prominent but childless Shunammite woman would bear a son.
 Using this illustration, one preacher ventured to say that one’s kindness will always be rewarded.
 He also added that a glass of cold water given in kindness would receive a reward, quoting Matthew 10:40-42:

 Now, who would dare disagree with the above verses, which fell from the lips of Christ Himself?
 Well, Jesus Christ is the Truth.
 (John 14:6).
 No one can twist the Biblical truth that “God is not mocked; a man reaps what he sows“!

 Outside of Christ or the Christian faith, however, the virtue of kindness or being nice to people is usually applied differently.
 We are normally nice only if we have a personal interest in the recipient or can see the results of our kindness.

 Among Christians, C. S. Lewis asked: Why can’t we all be obviously “nicer” than the unbelievers?
 Our focus is “newness,” not “kindness,” as we quote endlessly Paul’s, “[I]f anyone is in Christ, he is a new creature.”